Android In-App Automation Customization

 Custom Adapters

-After the message is displayed, the provided display handler must be notified that the message is finished displaying by calling the finished method.
+After the message is displayed, the provided display handler must be notified that the message is finished displaying by returning a CustomDisplayResolution via the suspending method or callback.
 This will allow other in-app messages to be displayed.

 Example adapter